Escouflenfer/combinatorials-app/README.md

 ## About

-`combinatorials-app` is a Python software using Dash, providing:
+`Dash High-throughput Utilities` or DaHU for short is a Python software using Dash, providing:

 - reading high number of datafiles from specific instruments at Institut Néel (SmartLab diffractometer for XRD, Zeiss Ultra+ for EDX and in-house scanning MOKE)